yunzinan/BCI-emotion-recognition/README.md

 note:

+- Models are trained & tested on SEED dataset

-● subject-dependent: train & test on subject1
+● subject-dependent: train & test on subject1, 100 epochs

-● subject-independent: train & test on a mixed dataset of all subjects
+● subject-independent: train & test on a mixed dataset of all subjects, 50 epochs

 # File Descriptions